Casual and temporary recruitment

 The Sanctuary experience

 I have worked with Sanctuary for a number of years.
 Given the nature of aged care, recruitment of staff is a fundamental aspect, shaping both culture and resident outcome.
-Sanctuary, in particular Mitch Hamer, has provided consistent services based on the individualised needs of the organisation and position available – rather than the candidates they have available.
+Sanctuary has provided consistent services based on the individualised needs of the organisation and position available – rather than the candidates they have available.

 Chief Operating Officer, NSW